SAM9X75 Curiosity Wireless Kit - Wi-Fi® Quick Start Guide for Linux®

 Back to Top

-Using the console, confirm that the image is used in the Device Firmware Update.
+Confirm using the console that the image copied in Step 2 is used in the Device Firmware Update.

 Confirm console